 Learning takes place both in the classroom and in outdoor settings regardless of weather conditions.
 Come prepared for wet, muddy, cold or hot environments.

 The 24-hour Wilderness First Responder Recertification course refreshes and updates topics covered in the WFR course.

 We will try to be outdoors as much as possible, regardless of the weather.
 Please dress appropriately for the weather, and to be comfortable both in and outdoors at any time during your course.

 WFR or WEMT certification from NOLS (must be current or within grace year), or another wilderness medicine provider with an initial training curriculum of 70+ hours, including SOLO or WMA (must be current) to recertify through this course.
 Contact the office prior to enrolling to confirm your certification’s eligibility for the NOLS WFR Recertification course.

-Students who wish to recertify a current, or in grace year WFR.
+Students who wish to recertify a current, or in renewal year WFR certification.

 NOLS Wilderness First Responder; NOLS Adult/Child CPR

 This course is pre-approved for 18 hours of EMT Continuing Education Hours by CAPCE (formerly CECBEMS).

 The WFR course is rapidly becoming the industry standard certification for guides and trip leaders.
 The NOLS WFR Recertification course is a 3-day intensive program, with greater than 24 hours of contact time.
 Teaching methods include an emphasis on didactic lectures and hands-on, experiential workshops and scenarios.

 You must bring a copy of your current WFR card with you to the course or send it to our office with your registration!!!